+1.5.1 Organization

+Administering this

+Document

-1.5.1 Organization This CP is administered by: Administering
+This CP is administered by:

-this CP IdenTrust Services, LLC 5225 Wiley Post Way Salt Lake City, UT 84116
+IdenTrust Services, LLC 5225 Wiley Post Way Salt Lake City, UT 84116

-1.5.2 Contact Person Questions regarding the implementation and administration of this CP should be directed to:
+1.5.2 Contact Person

+Questions regarding the implementation and administration of this CP should be directed to:
-Attn: PMA Chair IdenTrust Services, LLC

-5225 Wiley Post Way Salt Lake City, UT 84116
+Attn: PMA Chair IdenTrust Services, LLC 5225 Wiley Post Way Salt Lake City, UT 84116 Email: policy@IdenTrust.com

-Email: helpdesk@IdenTrust.com

-1.5.3 Person
+1.5.3 Person Determining

-Determining CP
+Certification

-and Participant
+Practices and

+Suitability for the

+Policy

 The suitability and applicability of this CP is determined by the IdenTrust PMA.
-The IdenTrust PMA also determines CPS suitability of any CA operating under this CP, based on a compliance analysis any CA operating under this CP, based on a compliance analysis performed by the PMA itself or a party independent from the CA and who is not the CPS author.
+The IdenTrust PMA also determines CPS suitability of any CA operating under this CP, based on a compliance analysis performed by the PMA itself or a party independent from the CA and who is not the CPS author.

-1.5.4 CPS Approval All CAs shall submit a CPS to the IdenTrust PMA for approval.
-The of the CPS from the IdenTrust PMA prior to commencing operations.

-IdenTrust PMA shall determine whether a CPS complies with this policy.
-The CA shall meet all IGC-CP requirements and receive written approval
+1.5.4 CPS Approval Procedures

+All CAs shall submit a CPS to the IdenTrust PMA for approval.
+The IdenTrust PMA shall determine whether a CPS complies with this policy.
+The CA shall meet all IGC-CP requirements and receive written approval of the CPS from the IdenTrust PMA prior to commencing operations.